drodriguezSRL/ORBSLAM3_implementation/HOW.md

 6. Output file name: `dataset-MH01_stereoi`

 >[!IMPORTANT]
-> The fastest strategy for making our own dataset work with ORB-SLAM3 is to rely on the already existing and compiled executables like `stereo_inertial_euroc`.
+> The fastest strategy for making your own dataset work with ORB-SLAM3 is to rely on the already existing and compiled executables like `stereo_inertial_euroc`.
 It's recommended to use these same executable files when running ORB-SLAM3 since they are already compiled when ORB-SLAM3 is built.
-Therefore, we only need to adapt the directory structure to match the one expected by the executable to be used.
+Therefore, you only need to adapt the directory structure to match the one expected by the executable to be used.

 ### Adapting the directory layout

-I'm going to adapt the `spice-hl3` directory structure to work with the `./Examples/Stereo-Inertial/stereo_inertial_euroc` launch file.
+I adapted the `spice-hl3` directory structure to work with the `./Examples/Stereo-Inertial/stereo_inertial_euroc` launch file.

-First thing I will need to do is to create a new directory, which I will create in the ' /data' folder that is later on mount to `~/Datasets`, that micmicks what's inside the docker at `~/Dev/ORB_SLAM3/Examples/`.
-This new directory will be called `spice-hl3`.
+First thing I did is to create a new directory, which I created in the ' /data' folder that is later on mounted to `~/Datasets`, which micmicks what's inside the docker at `~/Dev/ORB_SLAM3/Examples/`.
+This new directory is called `spice-hl3`.

-In this directory I will have to include the following:
+In this directory I included the following:

 ```bash
 spice-hl3